M-ID 501 - Fundamentals

 4 cr. hrs

-The 4-week Respiratory block will be a guided expedition of the anatomy, physiology, biochemistry, pharmacology, genetics, histopathology, and imaging of the respiratory system.
-Learning modalities will involve interactive lectures, ‘flipped classroom’ activities, small group discussions and case-based explorations of the normal state and the variety of diseases that afflict the respiratory system.
-Students will obtain knowledge of the structure and function of the entire respiratory system with comparative analysis of respiratory mechanics, gas exchange and oxygen as well as carbon dioxide homeostasis under normal and diseased conditions.
-They will differentiate important diseases affecting the lung parenchyma, airways, blood vessels, pleura and chest wall, including the impact of sleep-disordered breathing, and select appropriate therapy options for these diseases.
-Students will identify changes in the nose, throat and respiratory system in gross anatomy, imaging, and histology, in addition to taking a comprehensive history and physical examination, to include consideration of social and environmental factors.
+The Respiratory block emphasizes the anatomy, physiology, biochemistry, pharmacology, genetics, histopathology, and imaging of the respiratory system.
+This block examines the normal state and the variety of diseases that afflict the respiratory system.
+Students obtain knowledge of the structure and function of the entire respiratory system with comparative analysis of respiratory mechanics, gas exchange, and oxygen, as well as carbon dioxide homeostasis under normal and diseased conditions.
+The differentiation of important diseases is studied, including those affecting the lung parenchyma, airways, blood vessels, pleura and chest wall, including the impact of sleep-disordered breathing, and select appropriate therapy options for these diseases.
+Students identify changes in the nose, throat and respiratory system in gross anatomy, imaging, and histology, in addition to taking a comprehensive history and physical examination, including consideration of social and environmental factors.

 M-ID 507 - Renal

 The Renal block provides a strong foundation in the basic sciences relating to the kidney as well in clinical nephrology.
 The initial phase of the 3-week block focuses on providing fundamental knowledge of renal anatomy, histology, physiology, and pharmacology.
 The remainder of the block emphasizes clinical nephrology emphasizing the following areas: electrolyte disorders, acid-base disorders, introduction to clinical nephrology, acute renal failure, chronic kidney disease, glomerular diseases, and hypertension.